 The program is open to members of a Quaker worshipping body or people who otherwise demonstrate a history of connection and commitment to the Religious Society of Friends.
 Past volunteers have come from many backgrounds and stages of life—from artists to librarians and professors, from young adults to retirees.

 Current members of the FCNL Executive Committee, Education Fund Board, or Friends Place Board are not eligible to serve as Friends in Washington.

 How are volunteers selected?
 What do Friends in Washington do?

 Friends in Washington are invited to serve based on an alignment of their skills and expertise with organizational need.
 Volunteers are supervised by a senior staff member and receive project guidance and mentorship from the program lead in that area.
 The specific project parameters and deliverables are determined through mutual agreement in advance of the volunteers’ arrival.

 In addition to their specific assignments, Friends in Washington contribute to the spiritual richness of FCNL.
-They may be asked to facilitate a weekly meeting for worship as well as to provide Quaker-related programming to visitors or others new to FCNL.
-Friends in Washington are encouraged to visit local Quaker meetings.
+They may be asked to facilitate a weekly meeting for worship as well as to provide Quaker-related programming to visitors or others new to FCNL, and they are encouraged to visit local Quaker meetings.

 Join our email list!